-Any new home constructed with a basement below the water table is a candidate for a sump pump setup, but sometimes the sump pump is not strong enough to handle local rainfall or super soakers.
+Any new home with a basement that floods often is a candidate for a sump pump setup, but sometimes the sump pump is not strong enough to handle local rainfall or super soakers.
 Sometimes, a house does not come with a sump pump at all.
 Owners of a new home are often left to wonder, “How is a flood possible in my new basement?”

-At other times, a basement waterproofing company is hired to install a new drainage system, floor, and sump pump setup, but underestimate the amount of groundwater entering the drainage system.
-They may have installed a low horsepower sump pump unable to handle the volume of water entering the system.
+At other times, a basement waterproofing company is hired to install a new drainage system, floor, and sump pump setup but underestimates the amount of groundwater entering the drainage system.
+They may have installed a low horsepower sump pump unable to handle the water volume entering the system.
 The pump will be on all the time, eating away at electricity and not getting the job done.
 Worse yet, burning out the overworked pump leading to a flooded basement, a problem it was supposed to solve in the first place.

 The only way to avoid all these problems is to have a sump pump or pumps with the correct horsepower set in an appropriately sized sump basket.
 Only a skilled installer will know what you require to make sure your basement stays dry.

 First off, the installer must determine how much water is entering your drainage system during peak rainfall.
 Several factors come into the equation; the depth of your basement and where it meets the hydrostatic line (water above this line will enter your drainage system), the type of soil (rocky, clay, or spongy) surrounding your house, and most importantly a familiarity with the area and the weather patterns.

 It could rain 3 to 5 days in a row, producing enough groundwater to go way above the hydrostatic line.
 You do not only get the water that collects in the soft soil (backfill from construction) around your home, but you also get water that runs through underground capillaries from higher or level elevations.
 Mother nature does not discriminate.
 It is the law of nature.
 We need to compensate to make sure we live within her laws.